 The cost-plus pricing strategy, or markup pricing, is fundamentally simple: it involves adding a fixed percentage markup to the total costs of goods or services.
 This method primarily covers all fixed and variable production costs and ensures a consistent profit margin.

-Applying cost-plus pricing requires businesses to account for materials, labor, overhead, and marketing expenses.
-Total costs are calculated by adding fixed costs (rent, salaries) and variable costs (raw materials, direct labor).
+Applying the cost plus model requires businesses to account for materials, labor, overhead, and marketing expenses.
+Total costs are calculated by adding direct costs—such as raw materials and direct labor—and overhead costs, including rent, utilities, and administrative expenses.
 A fixed percentage markup is then added to set the selling price.

 However, regular reviews and adjustments of the markup percentage are essential to stay competitive and responsive to market changes.
 An updated understanding of cost structures and market conditions helps businesses keep their pricing appropriate and profitable.